dougie181/espTouch-SwiftUI-Demo/README.md

 This version was tested and working against IOS 14.0.

 ## Installation
-To run this project, clone this repo and then run `pod install`.
-Open the `esp32SmartConfigDemo.xcworkspace` file in Xcode.
+To run this project, clone this repo and then run `pod install`, then open the `esp32SmartConfigDemo.xcworkspace` file in Xcode.

 ## Acknowlegements
 Thanks goes to the following: